cnnrbrn/noob-nerds-content/javascript/objects/nullish-coalescing-operator.md

 We can use this operand to provide default values for missing object properties.

-If `product.imageUrl` is null or undefined, a placeholder image url will be assigned to `url`:
+In the code below, if `product.imageUrl` is null or undefined, a default value of `"https://via.placeholder.com/200"` will be assigned to the `url` variable:

 ```js
 const url = product.imageUrl ?? "https://via.placeholder.com/200";
 ```

-If `product.image` or `product.image.url` is null or undefined, a placeholder image url will be assigned to `url`:
+Below, if `product.image` or `product.image.url` is null or undefined, a default value of `"https://via.placeholder.com/200"` will be assigned to the `url` variable:

 ```js
 const url = product.image?.url ?? "https://via.placeholder.com/200";